Joint session of the Parliament of India

-The Parliament of India is bicameral.
-Concurrence of both houses are required to pass any bill.
+The Parliament of India is bicameral; the concurrence of both houses is required to pass any bill.
 However, the framers of the Constitution of India anticipated situations of deadlock between the Rajya Sabha and the Lok Sabha.
-Therefore, the Constitution of India provides for Joint sittings of both the Houses to break the deadlock.
+Therefore, the constitution provides for Joint sittings of both houses to break the deadlock.

 The joint sitting of the Parliament is called by the President of India (Article 108) and is presided over by the Speaker of the Lok Sabha or, in their absence, by the Deputy Speaker of the Lok Sabha, or in their absence, the Deputy Chairman of the Rajya Sabha.
 The Chairperson of the Rajya Sabha, who is the Vice President of India, does not preside over the joint session.
-If any of the above officers are not present then any other member of the Parliament can preside by consensus of both the House.
+If any of the above officers are not present then any other member of the Parliament can preside by consensus of both houses.

 At present, the Lok Sabha Chamber is used for holding joint sittings of both the houses of parliament, which is also used for addresses by the President in the commencement of first session after each general election.

-Provisions of Constitution
+Constitutional provisions

-As per Article 108 of Constitution, a Joint session of Parliament can be summoned in the following situations.
+As per Article 108 of the Constitution, a Joint session of Parliament can be summoned in the following situations.